alok-ai-lab/DeepInsight3D_pkg/README.md

     >> tar -xvf DeepInsight3D_pkg.tar
     ```

-2. Download example dataset from the following link:
+2. Download example dataset from the following link (caution: data size is 88MB):
     `http://emu.src.riken.jp/DeepInsight/download_files/dataset1.mat`

    Move the dataset to the `Data` folder inside `DeepInsight3D_pkg` folder.
 The dataset path will look like this: `/DeepInsight3D_pkg/Data/dataset1.mat`

-3. Follow the link given in Step 2 to download PDX_Paclitaxel multi-omics data the RNA-seq data (caution: data size is 88MB).
-The dataset is given in .mat file format of Matlab.
+   This example data is PDX_Paclitaxel multi-omics data, it has 3 layers: RNA-seq, CNA and mutation.
+The dataset is given in struct format of Matlab.
+Use any other data in a similar struct format for DeepInsight3D model.

-4. Download and Install example CNN net such as ResNet-50 in Matlab, see details about ResNet-50 from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/resnet50.html).
+3. Download and Install example CNN net such as ResNet-50 in Matlab, see details about ResNet-50 from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/resnet50.html).
 You may use different nets as desired.

-5. Executing the DeepInsight3D_pkg: all code should run in the folder ../DeepInsight3D_pkg/, if you want to run in a different folder then addpath in Matlab
+4. Executing the DeepInsight3D_pkg: all code should run in the folder ../DeepInsight3D_pkg/, if you want to run in a different folder then addpath in Matlab

 ### Example 1: classification of multi-omics or multi-layered data using DeepInsight3D model
 In this example, multi-omics example data (PDX_Paclitaxel) which is saved in DeepInsight3D_pkg/Data folder as 'dataset1.mat', is first converted to images using DeepInsight3D converter.
 Then CNN net (resnet50) is applied for training the model.
 The performance evaluation, in terms of accuracy and AUC, are done on the test set of the data.